 Google has some pretty sophisticated tools to sniff out site owners who are trying to hack their way to the top, so if organic search traffic is important to you, I can't recommend using HitLeap as an SEO tool.

 #1 Boosting Traffic Metrics

-If you need to reach a specific traffic goal, HitLeap can be an excellent way to help you get there.
+If you need to reach a specific traffic goal to make your business grow, HitLeap can be an excellent way to help you get there.
 For example, some advertising networks like Mediavine and AdThrive require site owners to show significant monthly traffic to join their networks (current numbers are 50,000 monthly visitors for MediaVine and 100,000 monthly visitors for AdThrive), so if you’re close to those levels but aren’t quite there yet, you may want to put yourself over the top using HitLeap.
-I don’t necessarily recommend this, as these networks would probably impose a lifetime ban on your site if they discovered what you’d done, but it’s possible nonetheless.
+I don’t necessarily recommend this, as these networks would probably impose a lifetime ban on your site if they discovered what you'd done, but it’s possible nonetheless.